-“The scale of cuts has yet to be formally decided,” one of
+“The scale of cuts has yet to be formally decided,” one of the sources said.

-requirements for bank trading operations have led to a fall in transactions.
+Lower market volatility and a structural shift in the industry have dented trading volumes.
+Higher capital requirements for bank trading operations have led to a fall in transactions.

 Deutsche Boerse declined to comment.

 A formal discussion between the management board and supervisory board about the need for further cost savings is expected to occur in mid February, the source said.

 Once the scale of cost cuts is clear, Deutsche Boerse can decide what steps are needed, the source said.
 It is not yet clear whether staff cuts or moving jobs to cheaper locations will be considered, the source said.

 “Something needs to be done but we are still working on how to get there,” another second source said.